-$\mathbf{M} = \mathbf{D} + \mathbf{D} + \mathbf{D} + \mathbf{D}$

-Cooling Full-load Air Volume Rate, Maximum Diameter' of Outlet Plenum,
+Cooling Full-load Air Volume Rate, Maximum Diameter 1 of Outlet Plenum,

 scfm in

 ≤ 500 6

 501 to 700 7

 701 to 900 8

 901 to 1100 9

 1101 to 1400 10

 1401 to 1750 11

 Note 1.
-If the outlet plenum is rectangular, calculate its equivalent diameter using $(4A)/P$,

-where A is the area and P is the perimeter of the rectangular plenum, and compare it to the

-listed maximum diameter.
+If the outlet plenum is rectangular, calculate its equivalent diameter using (4A)/P, where A is the area and P is the perimeter of the rectangular plenum, and compare it to the listed maximum diameter.

-E7 Section 6.5 of ANSI/ASHRAE Standard 37 shall have the following information added regarding static pressure measurement:

-E7.1 Add the following sections: "Indoor coil static pressure difference measurement.
+- E7 Section 6.5 of ANSI/ASHRAE Standard 37 shall have the following information added regarding static pressure measurement: - E7.1 Add the following sections: "Indoor coil static pressure difference measurement.
 Connect one side of the differential pressure instrument to the manifolded pressure taps installed in the outlet plenum.
 Connect the other side of the instrument to the manifolded pressure taps located in the inlet plenum.
-For Non-ducted systems that are tested with multiple outlet plenums, measure the static pressure within each outlet plenum relative to the surrounding atmosphere.

-E7.2 Test set-up on the outlet side of the indoor coil.

-a.E7.2.1 Install an interconnecting duct between the indoor coil outlet plenum and the airflow measuring apparatus.
+For Non-ducted systems that are tested with multiple outlet plenums, measure the static pressure within each outlet plenum relative to the surrounding atmosphere. - E7.2 Test set-up on the outlet side of the indoor coil. - E7.2.1 Do the following to test the set-up on the outlet side of the indoor coil: - 1.
+Install an interconnecting duct between the indoor coil outlet plenum and the airflow measuring apparatus.
 The cross-sectional flow area of the interconnecting duct shall be equal to or greater than the flow area of the outlet plenum or the common duct used when testing Non-ducted Systems having multiple indoor coils.
 If needed, use adaptor plates or transition duct sections to allow the connections.
 To minimize leakage, tape joints within the interconnecting duct (and the outlet plenum).
-Construct or insulate the entire flow section with thermal insulation having a nominal overall resistance (R-value) of at least 2519 hr ft 2 · °F/Btu.

-b-E7.2.2 Install a grid(s) of dry-bulb temperature sensors inside the interconnecting duct.
+Construct or insulate the entire flow section with thermal insulation having a nominal overall resistance (R-value) of at least 19 hr·ft 2·°F/Btu. - 2.
+Install a grid(s) of dry-bulb temperature sensors inside the interconnecting duct.
 Also, install an air sampling device, or the sensor(s) used to measure the water vapor content of the outlet air, inside the interconnecting duct.
-Locate the dry-bulb temperature grid(s) upstream of the air sampling device (or the induct sensor(s) used to measure the water vapor content of the outlet air).
-Air that circulates through an air sampling device and past a remote water-vapor-content sensor(s) shall be returned to the interconnecting duct at a point which needs the following requirements:

-- E7.2.2.1 Downstream of the air sampling device; - E7.2.2.2 Upstream of the outlet air damper box, if installed; - E7.2.2.3 Upstream of the airflow measuring apparatus.

-E7.2.13 Minimizing Air Leakage.
+Locate the dry-bulb temperature grid(s) upstream of the air sampling device (or the in-duct sensor(s) used to measure the water vapor content of the outlet air).
+Air that circulates through an air sampling device and past a remote water-vapor-content sensor(s) shall be returned to the interconnecting duct at a point which needs the following requirements: - Downstream of the air sampling device; - Upstream of the outlet air damper box, if installed; - Upstream of the airflow measuring apparatus. - E7.2.2 Minimizing Air Leakage.
 For Small-duct, High-velocity Systems, install an air damper near the end of the interconnecting duct, just prior to the transition to the airflow measuring apparatus.
 To minimize air leakage, adjust this damper such that the pressure in the receiving chamber of the airflow measuring apparatus is no more than 0.5 in of water higher than the surrounding test room ambient.
 In lieu of installing a separate damper, use the outlet air damper box if it allows variable positioning.
-Also apply these steps to any conventional indoor blower unit that creates a static pressure within the receiving chamber of the airflow measuring apparatus that exceeds the test room ambient pressure by more than 0.5 in of water column."

-E8 Section 6.6.1 of ANSI/ASHRAE Standard 37 shall have the following corrections and clarifications made for duct insulation requirements:
+Also apply these steps to any conventional indoor blower unit that creates a static pressure within the receiving chamber of the airflow measuring apparatus that exceeds the test room ambient pressure by more than 0.5 in of water column." - E8 Section 6.6.1 of ANSI/ASHRAE Standard 37 shall have the following corrections and clarifications made for duct insulation requirements: